 - 1 tablespoon cornstarch

-Turn to medium-high and sauce.
+- Turn the heat up to medium-high and add the sauce.
 Bring to a simmer.
-Combine cornstarch with 3 tablespoons water (or broth) and add it the boiling sauce a little bit at a time to reach desired consistency.
+Combine cornstarch with 3 tablespoons water (or broth) and add it the sauce a little bit at a time while whisking to reach desired consistency.
 Let simmer 2 minutes.
 Add vegetables, beef (and any juices) to the pan and cook until heated through.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.